oliverklee/ext-seminars/Documentation/EN/Configuration/SetupMultidomain/Index.rst

 Setup Multidomain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you use seminars for multiple domains, by default all in the typo3 project existing categories, payment methods, places, etc. are shown.
-With the following configuration you can restrict the displayed entries as well in editing a seminar as in the flexform.
+If you use seminars for multiple domains, all categories, payment methods, places, etc. existing in the typo3 project are shown by default.
+With the following configurations you can restrict the displayed entries in editing a seminar as well in using the flexforms.

-All you have to do is to set the following values in the page-ts on the UID of the system folder in which the entries are stored.
-In the following excample all records of the systemfolder with UID 384 are displayed.
+All you have to do is set the following values in the page-ts on the UID of the system folder in which the entries are stored.
+In the following example all records of the systemfolder with UID 384 are displayed.

-Bei der Verwendung von Seminars für mehrere Domain in einem TYPO3 Projekt erscheinen standardmäßig alle Kategorien, Zahlungsarten, Orte, Veranstalter, etc., die irgendwo im Projekt zu finden sind.
-Werden nun mehrere Homepages in einem Projekt betreut, können sowohl die anzuzeigenden Einträge, sowohl in der Bearbeitung eines Seminars, als auch in der Flexform beim Anlegen eines Seiteninhaltselements eingeschränkt werden.

-Dazu können im Seiten-TS folgende Werte auf die jeweilige UID des Systemordners gesetzt werden, in dem die Daten zu finden sind.
-In folgendem Beispiel befinden sich alle Datensätze im Ordner mit der UID 384.
-Bei den Kategorien wird mit dem Platzhalter % nach wie vor alle im Projekt vorkommenden Kategorien aufgelistet:

 ::